poohlaga/curriculum/TEMPLATE.md

 ## Understanding the Internet through Herbivore

 ## Authors
-Herbivore is made and maintained by Surya Mattu and Jen Kagan.
+Herbivore is made and maintained by [Surya Mattu](https://github.com/samatt) and Jen Kagan.
 Ingrid Burrington, Eve Weinber and Pedro Galvao Cesar De Oliveira have also contributed to the project.
 Herbivore was made with the support of NYU's Interactive Telecommunications Program and their Something-In-Residence fellowship.
 Curriculum written by Lauren Gardner.

-## Essential Question
+## Essential Questions
 - What information is my computer sharing about me or my online activity?
+- How does HTTP vs. HTTPS really affect my online security?
+- What information are my IoT devices at home sharing?

 ## Introduction
 We will user [Herbivore](https://github.com/samatt/herbivore), an open source tool that aims to demistify the world of network packets for the uninitiated.
 Herbivore is a free, open source tool that shows users the data packets that travel between their computers and the internet.
 By surfacing this information, we hope to demystify how the internet works and make network literacy accessible to a much wider audience.

 A handful of packet sniffing libraries and desktop applications already exist for analyzing network packets, but were designed for people who have programming experience or a network engineering background; they were not designed as educational tools for people without technical backgrounds.

+## Outcomes & Goals
-In this workshop we will go through the basics of what packet sniffing means and let you try it out yourself.
+In this workshop we will go through the basics of what packet sniffing means and supply you with the knowledge and tools to enable you to monitor this activity at home. **This is not a hacking workshop,** *we will be teaching you skills to do packet sniffing on your home network.*

+Students will learn how to install software used to monitor the internet traffic occuring on devices in your home network and how to interpret the data that is being passed.
+You'll also walk away with a better understanding of computer networking and the stack that is used in most commercial applications.

 ### Target Audience / Prerequisite & Pre-Assessment
 This workshop is intended for adults, young and old.
 This workshop is ideal for those who are interested in learning how to packet sniff or learn what that even means.

+e.g. "In this three-hour workshop, students will learn about and apply design thinking in the speculative design scenario, then translate their solutions into an interactive 2D single scene game format built in Unity.
+It includes an introduction to Unity and hands-on coding in Javascript."
+* Learn the difference of what is passed in http vs https and what tools you can use to protect your data.

 ### Pacing / Duration